ezraroi/Human-AI-Collab/4-revised-contribution-of-notebook-11.md

 ### 4.2 What it clarifies
 - The system's dialogical legitimacy depends on the human's capacity to re-position the AI across relational stances
-- The Journal stabilizes interpretation across time and supports DTO stance by anchoring the work in inscriptions (reducing relational drift).
+- The Journal **as chronotope (diachronic alterity / addressable past-self I-position)** supports DTO stance by anchoring the work in **verified, owned-language inscriptions** (reducing relational drift).
 - Embodied evaluation provides a check on symbolic meaning
 - Time enables recursive deepening and long-range development